DFE-Digital/publish-teacher-training-2022/README.md

 3. Create new file `config/settings/development.local.yml` with the below contents.
 4. Run `bundle exec rails s` to launch the app on https://localhost:3000.

+Note: the rspec tests will fail until the site has been run for the first time.

 ### Sign-in config

 ```